 - STATA script available in a compressed folder

-- Publication: Tutorial - STATA toolkit for upward convergence analysis (forthcoming working paper)
+- Publication: Tutorial - STATA toolkit for upward convergence analysis (Working paper)